sejnub/hass-alert2-ui/README.md

 The "Notifications" section lets you snooze or disable notifications.
 Select an option and click "Update".
 The "Status" line will update dynamically.

-Snoozing an alert implicitly ack's it and prevent notifications during the snooze interval.
+Snoozing an alert implicitly acks it once and prevents notifications during the snooze interval.
 When the interval ends you can opt to get a summary notification of any alert activity during the period.
 See `summary_notifier` in the [Alert2](https://github.com/redstone99/hass-alert2) docs.

+Times are displayed in the browser local time zone.

 ### Other ways to view alerts